JanSkn/complex-row-pattern-matching/README.md

 Regular expression operators `*` (Kleene star) and `+` (Plus) are currently not supported in pattern definitions.
 Patterns are limited to finite-length sequences.

+## Hint 💡

+You can see the magic happen at http://127.0.0.1:8080/ui/# - to log in, enter an arbitrary username.

 ## License 📜